LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 At last, our model is almost ready for use.
 There is just one last question, how to use the output embedding matrix?
-We could take a mean across each word embedding and then pass that to a dense layer: $d_m \times N \times B \rightarrow 1 \times N \times B$.
+We could do on aggregation on each word first to turn it into a matrix: $d_m \times N \times B \rightarrow N \times B$.
-Similarly we can take a dense layer across each word instead of the mean and pass it to a dense layer.
+This aggregate could be a mean or a dense layer.
 Or we could flatten the whole array into a $d_m N \times B$ matrix.

-My preference is the second: an aggregation on each word first and then on the full text.
+My preference is aggregate on each word first with a dense layer.
-Here is a flatten layer which we will need to put in between to reduce the dimension: $1\times N \times B \rightarrow N \times B$.
+Here is a flatten layer which we will need to use to reduce the dimension: $1\times N \times B \rightarrow N \times B$.
 {% highlight julia %}
 struct FlattenLayer end